redmond2742/GTSS-Signal-Builder/replit.md

-✓ Added "Edit Full Details" button in map popup for comprehensive signal editing ✓ Enhanced map popup with inline editing for Signal ID and street names ✓ Implemented auto-save functionality for quick edits in map popup
+✓ Added "Edit Full Details" button in map popup for comprehensive signal editing ✓ Enhanced map popup with inline editing for Signal ID and street names ✓ Implemented auto-save functionality for quick edits in map popup ✓ Removed toast success messages from bulk signal creation (table display is sufficient) ✓ Renamed application from "Traffic Signal Config" to "OpenSignal" ✓ Enhanced Phase dialog to pre-select signal when one is already filtered/selected

 ## System Architecture